-The PassBy Function is a special event detector that measures the L{max} , L{eq} and SEL of the highest single event to raise and lower \S 10 dB in SPL over the measurement period.
-It captures events such as a vehicle or aircraft passby, or other event noises such as blasts or gas getting noise.
-In addition to the levels measured, the date and time of the L{max} and the duration of the event are recorded.
+The PassBy Function is a special exceedance event detector that measures the $L{max}$ , $L{eq}$ , and SEL of the highest event to raise and lower Š 10 dB in SPL.
+It is used to capture single events such as a vehicle or aircraft passby, or other event noises such as blasts or gas getting noise.
+In addition to the levels measured, the date and time of the $L{max}$ and the duration of the event are recorded.
 The maximum duration of passby event may be 1 or 2 minutes depending on the shape of the event.
+Maximum passby duration will be reduced if exceedance is reduced.